-Businesses pay for water several times over: when they buy it from a water retail company, costs for drainage and trade effluent, plus a standing charge.
+Businesses pay for water several times over when they buy it from a water retail company, which includes costs for drainage and trade effluent, plus a standing charge.
 Some businesses also pay VAT on water supply.
 This toolkit is designed to help organisations improve water efficiency, minimise risks and reduce costs.

 Review current costs

 Before starting any programme to improve water efficiency, it is essential to know what the current usage is and the costs incurred.
 To do this, it is necessary to understand the information on the bill, for example:

 the period of time covered by the bill

 whether the bill is based on actual or estimated readings

 whether the bill is based on the ratable value of the property (if this is the case, a water meter would need to be installed to realise any financial benefits to saving water).

 Costs to review include current water supply costs — including any additional costs such as abstraction licence fees — effluent discharge costs, and any charges for discharge to controlled waters.
 Include any additional waste disposal costs from tanker transport, treatment and disposal.

 Knowing the cost of the water supplied and disposed of will be essential to determine whether future actions to reduce water consumption and waste effluent are likely to generate cost savings or deliver a reasonable return on investments.